-The contents of each chapter in this report are briefly discussed below.
-With the exception of some items presented in Chapter 6, all statistics relate to patents for invention.
+The contents of each of the report chapters are briefly discussed below.
+With the exception of some items presented in Chapter 6, all statistics relate only to patents for invention.

-Please refer to Annex 2 for explanations of statistical and procedural terms that are used.
+Please refer to Annex 2 for explanations of many of the statistical and procedural terms used in the chapters.
 In addition, definitions of patent related terms can be found in the glossary located in the web version of this report5.